wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-remote-connect.md

 1. Start a Windows PowerShell session as an administrator.

-2. Type the following command to add the IP address of the StorSimple device to the client’s trusted hosts list:
+2. Type the following command to add the IP address of the StorSimple device to the <!-- deleted by customization client's --><!-- keep by customization: begin --> client’s <!-- keep by customization: end --> trusted hosts list:

      `Set-Item wsman:\localhost\Client\TrustedHosts <device_ip> -Concatenate -Force`